I3S-ESSnet/Documents/rome-hackathon/agenda.md

 ## Tuesday 21 May

-Morning (resp.
+**10:00 - 13:00 Morning Session** (resp.
 Jakob):

   * [Presentation](https://docs.google.com/presentation/d/1G2zPbshQqxjHTGBRYfZUckXi5aqOfX9SGtOsG-MVJUI/edit?usp=sharing) on CSPA work from Toulouse [Document](https://docs.google.com/document/d/1hsAT8BRDf5bqp44k3Xus2l2pgUJji9Sp079dzCd9thw/edit?usp=sharing)
   * Brainstorming on the technologies and services for the WP3 platform.
-Identify capabilities needed in the platform.
+Identify capabilities needed in the platform
   * Map the result of the brainstorming with a "shortlist" of CSPA-features (scalability, security, sandboxing ...) that can be partially or fully implemented by using cloud-capabilities/technologies.
   * List pros/cons by implementing these features by using cloud-capabilities
   * Prioritize between technologies for features that can be implemented using multiple cloud technologies
   * Describe how the different services could be implemented by using cloud platforms/technologies (cookbook with examples)
   * Setup prioritized plan for implementations.
-Output : a collaborative platforms (perhaps a digital one) with votes on capabilities.
+Output: a collaborative platforms (perhaps a digital one) with votes on capabilities

-Afternoon (resp.
-Mauro; to discuss: split in two groups or not):
+**14:30 - 17:30 Afternoon Session** (resp.
+Mauro; to discuss: split in two groups or not)

+  * Description of a statistical service generalized architecture
-  * Presentation of the Relais architecture.
+  * Presentation of the Relais TO-BE architecture and live demo of the first set of implemented functionalities.
 Application of the morning results to the Relais example.
   * Presentation of the ARC architecture.
-Application of the morning results to the ARC example.
+Application of the morning results to the ARC example
   * First elements for an unified architecture

 ## Wednesday 22 May to Friday 24 May morning